UCLAIS/UCLAIS.github.io/our-initiatives/tutorials/climate-hack.md

 You can access our **slides** here: 💻 [**Tutorial Workshop Slides**](https://www.canva.com/design/DAF0bofq91g/IxG-1r8F7sh_ovJeFwi3lA/edit?utm_content=DAF0bofq91g&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 The **recording** from this session is available here: 🎤 [**Tutorial Workshop Recording**](https://youtu.be/Gb23M3zy_yE?si=FGpvPhEY15OfFe7D)

+This is the last session of term 1, thank you all so much for attending!
+We hope you have a great Christmas and can't wait to see you again in term 2 for NLP!!